 - Roll mixture into balls the size of walnuts (or larger, if you like) and on trays, allowing room for spreading.

-- Remove from oven and let cool on the trays for 10 minutes.
+- Remove from the oven and let cool on the trays for 10 minutes.

-- They will keep for about 2 weeks in an airtight container - but I doubt they will last that long.
+- They will kept for about 2 weeks in an airtight container - but I doubt they will last that long.